StreamElements/docs/docs/chatbot/counters/index.md

 ---
 id: counters
 description: Learn how to use counters in your Twitch streams to track game deaths, missed shots, or any other event.
-Perfect for engaging viewers and enhancing stream interactivity.
 keywords:
   - Twitch chatbot counters
   - stream counters